 The Colquipucro Silver Zone has a Mineral Resource (February 26 2015) of 7.4 Mt at 60 g/t silver for 14.3 Moz silver (Indicated) and 8.5 Mt at 48 g/t silver for 13.2 Moz silver (Inferred) in a preliminary open pit shell generated in Whittle software.
-Colquipucro is located 2 km north of Ayawilca, with mineralization occuring from surface to a depth of 80 metres.
-It has the potential to be a starter pit with a very low strip.
-Silver mineralization is oxidized, and remains open to the northeast.
+Colquipucro is located 2 km north of Ayawilca, with mineralization occurring from surface to a depth of 80 metres.
+Metal price assumption was US$24/oz Ag.
+Silver mineralization is oxidized and leachable.

 Qualified Person – Mineral Resources: The Mineral Resources disclosed have been estimated by Mrs. Dorota El Rassi, P. Eng., and Mr. David Ross, P.Geo., both employees of RPA and

 independent of Tinka.
 By virtue of their education and relevant experience, Mrs. El Rassi and Mr. Ross are "Qualified Persons"